-However, the Biden Administration is adhering more closely to the notion of setting out enforcement priorities rather than just arresting anyone who is an easy mark.
+However, the Biden Administration has also been attempting to set out broad enforcement priorities rather than just arresting anyone who is an easy mark.
 Nevertheless, its October 2021 memo reminds the public that the "guidance is not intended to, does not, and may not be relied upon to create any right or benefit, substantive or procedural, enforceable at law by any party in any administrative, civil, or criminal matter."
 Translated from legalese, that means, "If we get it wrong, don't sue us."

 Since it is possible that immigration enforcement agents will approach you in public (even if you find yourself in a so-called protected location), it's important to be aware of your rights.